 Highlights of the previous WAI programme can be read here.

 In Bangladesh, SNV and WAI are implementing the WASH SDG programme.
 The country WAI sub programmes are built on four core strategic objectives, namely (1).
 Improving demand and use of equitable and sustainable WASH services; (2) Increased participation of women and the socially excluded; (3) Improved public sector equitable and sustainable WASH service delivery and governance; (4) Improved private sector sustainable and equitable WASH service delivery.

-The WAI sub programs will work towards total coverage, leaving no one behind, gender equality and social inclusion, putting emphasis on closing gaps in service delivery, especially in low-income communities, around professionalization of services and sustainability.
-Special focus on WASH service for the poor and marginalized women.
+The WAI sub program works towards total coverage, leaving no one behind, gender equality and social inclusion, putting emphasis on closing gaps in service delivery, especially in low-income communities, around professionalization of services and sustainability.
+There is a special focus on WASH services for the poor and marginalized women.
 The major activities are:

 - Awareness raising and demand creation: Formation of community groups mostly chaired by female, health education to these committees and generation of WASH demand.

-- Increase women’s participation in decision making at household and Local Government Institution level.
+- Increase women’s participation in decision making at household and local government level.

 - Training on gender and social inclusion.

 - Social mapping: to identify actual WASH scenario.
 Provide education to the community people and monitor progress of WASH.
 LGI representatives are linked to these meetings.